deepset-ai/haystack-home/content/ambassador-perks/event-sponsoring.md

 ---
-title: "Event Support"
+title: "Support for Talks, Workshops, and Meetups"
-description: "We support events you organize or speak at - from local meetups to conference talks.
-Reach out and we'll work something out."
+description: "Running a meetup or speaking at a conference?
+We'll support you — from local events to larger stages."
 icon: /images/icons/enterprise.svg
 weight: 3
 ---